Wrong Diagnosis

 “Let the ‘biopsy’ report prove it first.
 Why fret about a non existent danger??”

 He did not report for a week.
-When he came to decide for the surgery, he had ‘stomach upset’, gas trouble and diarrhea.
+When he came to decide for the

 “We cannot perform surgery during an acute attack of dysentery.”
 I said.
 “You take the medicines which I prescribe now, let the attack abate, and then we shall plan the operation.
 OK?”